11bus11/theatre-booking/README.md

 - Another person found a link that did not work, and some small problems with the css.
 Sadly i did not have the time to fix the css problems, since they were small and i was running out of time.
 I fixed the faulty link.

 ### Validator testing
+- I ran the HTML thru the [W3](https://validator.w3.org/) validator, and got no errors not related to bootstrap.
+- Due to me not having written any custom JS code, there was nothing to validate.
+I used bootstrap.
+- The CSS Went thru the [Jigsaw](https://jigsaw.w3.org/css-validator/validator) validator with only one error.
+I tried to find the cause, but could not find it.
+- I did not have the time to validate my python code, but i looked it  over and it seemed fine.

 ### Manual testing
+- Thested the booking funktionality by placing a booking and then making sure everything worked as expected.
+I did this by using the terminal and Django admin page.
+- I used a similar tactic to make sure all the play admin funktionality was working, but instead of the admin page, i used the front end of the website to see if they showed up or not.
+  - This was also the way I tested the python logic from the html-page.
+It made it easy to see what parts was the problem and what was already working.
+It also made it easy to see if the right stuff was shown in the different login-statuses.
+  - Due to the JS being all Bootstrap, all i did to test it was relode the page.

 ### Bugs
 #### Fixed bugs